Hypertrophic Cardiomyopathy & Heart Valve Disease: What Should Patients Know?

 Dr. Bajona: Well, Adam, usually I have two advices for my patients.
 My first advice is to get informed.
 Read, study everything that you can about your condition.
 The more you know about your condition, the less care you are and the more you are in condition to make the right decision for you.
 The second advice is if you need treatment for hypertrophic cardiomyopathy, you need to go to centers where there is a team that are dedicated and passionate, and they’re able to take care of yourself in the best way possible.

-Adam: Dr. Bajona, I cannot thank you enough for taking time away from your very busy practice at Allegheny Health Network in Pittsburgh, Pennsylvania, to share these wonderful insights about hypertrophic cardiomyopathy.
+Adam: Dr. Bajona, I cannot thank you enough for taking time away from your very busy practice to share these wonderful insights about hypertrophic cardiomyopathy.
 Thanks for being with us today.

 Dr. Bajona: Well, Adam, thank you very much, again, for the invitation.
 It was great to talk about hypertrophic cardiomyopathy.
 I hope patients will have a lot of questions.
 I’m happy to answer at any time and as you say all the time, keep on ticking.